sagap/ADAExercises2017/project/README.md

-# Event analysis through "Twitter lenses"
+# What Twitter users tweet about

 # Abstract